 Uterine Sarcoma

-Exposure to x-rays during radiation therapy can increase the risk of uterine sarcoma.
+Exposure to radiation therapy can increase the risk of uterine sarcoma.
 Another risk factor for uterine sarcoma is treatment with tamoxifen for breast cancer.
-If you are taking this drug, have a pelvic exam every year and report any vaginal bleeding, other than menstrual bleeding, as soon as possible.
+It is recommend that people who take tamoxifen get a pelvic exam every year and also report any vaginal bleeding—other than menstrual bleeding—to their doctor as soon they can.